terremoth/php-async/README.md

 Process functions or files **async** and in **parallel** without needing AMP, ReactPHP, RxPHP, Spatie/Fork, Fibers, Pthreads, Parallel, Revolt, Pcntl or Swoole.

 Just raw PHP!
 It is magic!
+This is **not** the classical meaning of async like python's or nodejs you're addicted to hear.
+This is more like an "Async Process", or "Async Multitasking", but you can achieve the same results you expect.
+Enjoy.

 <!--
 [![codecov](https://codecov.io/gh/terremoth/php-async/graph/badge.svg?token=W37V5EDERQ)](https://codecov.io/gh/terremoth/php-async)